French Armed Forces: Personnel

 The reserve element of the French Armed Forces consists of two structures; the Operational Reserve and the Citizens Reserve.
 As of 2022 the strength of the Operational Reserve is 25,785 personnel.

 Apart from the three main service branches, the French Armed Forces also includes a fourth military branch called the National Gendarmerie.
 It had a reported strength of 103,000 active personnel and 25,000 reserve personnel in 2018.
 They are used in everyday law enforcement, and also form a coast guard formation under the command of the French Navy.
 There are however some elements of the Gendarmerie that participate in French external operations, providing specialised law enforcement and supporting roles.

 Historically the National Guard functioned as the Army's reserve national defense and law enforcement militia.
 After 145 years since its disbandment, due to the risk of terrorist attacks in the country, the Guard was officially reactivated, this time as a service branch of the Armed Forces, on 12 October 2016.

-Since 2019 young French citizens can fulfill the mandatory service Service national universel (SNU) within the Armed Forces in the service branch of their choice.
+Since 2019, young French citizens can fulfill the mandatory service Service national universel (SNU) within the Armed Forces in the service branch of their choice.

 Organisation and service branches

-Placed under the command of the staffs, the French armed forces include the four service branches, the Army, the National Navy, the Air and Space Force and the National Gendarmerie, as well as the support services and joint organizations:
+Placed under the command of the staffs, the French armed forces include the five service branches, the Army, the National Navy, the Air and Space Force, the National Gendarmerie, and the National Guard, as well as the support services and joint organizations: